Essential Equipment and Accessories

 polarity tester

 Vital item to have: mains polarity tester.
-Useful also as it checks for earth continuity.
+Useful as it indicates polarity, but more importantly, it checks for earth continuity - avoid bollards with no earth connected (fortunately, a fairly rare occurance in our experience).

 mains battery charger